Spring Theme and Centers for Preschoolers

 • Bug fossils: children roll playdough into balls and press plastic bugs into it, to make the bugs’ body prints (fossils) on the playdough.

-• Make natural prints: children place the paper on top of the veining part of leaves and roll crayons on top to print the leaf’s veins.
+• Make natural prints: children place the paper on the veining part of leaves and roll crayons on top to print the leaf’s veins.
 They can do the same with bark.

 • Cutting nature: let the children cut real leaves and flowers using safety scissors.